Thanksgiving Day: A Story of Globalization, Cross-cultural Influences, and Unity

 Second Helping: Thanksgiving Day and Globalization

-Last year’s Thanksgiving reflections (click to read: November 27, 2015) provided interesting historical perspectives and fun facts about Plimoth Colony and Plantation, an Amazing native American named Tisquantum (“Squanto”), and the Mexican origins of our favorite Thanksgiving entree: turkey.
-Today, on our national day of gratitude, THE CONVERSATION published a refreshed version of last year’s post: Why we have globalization to thank for Thanksgiving.
-(Note: … Continue reading Second Helping: Thanksgiving Day and Globalization
+© 2016 Prof. Farok J. Contractor, Rutgers University See the updated post, Thanksgiving Day: A Story of Globalization, Cross-cultural Influences, and Unity Last year’s Thanksgiving reflections (click to read: November 27, 2015) provided interesting historical perspectives and fun facts about Plimoth Colony and Plantation, an Amazing native American named Tisquantum (“Squanto”), and the Mexican origins of our favorite Thanksgiving entree: turkey.
+Today, on … Continue reading Second Helping: Thanksgiving Day and Globalization

 Happy Holidays 2015 & Best Wishes for 2016